-Long before the Greeks calculated the angels of a triangle, the Egyptians had put that and many other things into practice.
+Long before the Greeks calculated the angles of a triangle to 180 degrees, the Egyptians had put that and many other things into actual practice.
 There are also subtle facts that aren’t in the Bible, but we know to be true:

 - Moses spoke Egyptian and Hebrew.

 - Moses learned to read and write in Egypt.